-Available for reading on-line or for mail-order at http://culture-of-peace.info/books/promisedland.html
+Available on the Internet at http://culture-of-peace.info

-Cover illustration: The Conversion of St. Paul Painted by Pieter Brueghel the Elder in 1567.
+Cover illustration: The Conversion of St. Paul painted by Pieter Brueghel the Elder in 1567.
 For its significance, see pages 1-2.

 I HAVE SEEN THE PROMISED LAND: PAGES FROM A FUTURE DIARY